 If it is your first time venturing with printing canvas, a single panel is a fine choice.

 Nonetheless, collages and multi-panels are exciting options to consider.
 They can be daunting and time-consuming, but the final results are satisfying.

 Your canvas print can come in different shapes and sizes.
 Canvas does not always have to be rectangular.
-Shapes like hexagon or oval might be harder to achieve, but they are not impossible.
+Shapes like hexagons or ovals might be harder to achieve, but they aren't impossible.

 Do you know that canvas is the catch-all term for different types of materials and finishes?
 Let’s dive in!

 The type of material greatly affects how to put a print on canvas.
 Two types that are often used for canvas printing are cotton and polyester.

 Having a high cotton content is preferable since it is more durable and excels at absorbing various colors.